 You must follow the instructions of your Comune (municipality).

 This information may also be available on the internet.
 On google, write:

 iscrizione nido/asilo + (name of the municipality).

 Registration must always be done by a certain date.
 After that, a list is published showing whether your child has a place in the school.
 If your child is given a place, you must accept it by a certain date.
 If you accept, you will also have to make the first payment otherwise you will lose your place.

-After registering, you will also need to register your child for the lunch service, also called refezione scolastica, which is the lunch service that children eat and which is given by the school.
+After registering, you will also need to register your child for the refezione scolastica, which is the lunch service for the children given by the school.
 Remember that if the child is not registered for this service, he/she will not be able to stay for the whole day, but only for reduced hours.

 The cost of this service also changes according to family income and usually varies from € 0 to 2.30 per meal.
 The cost goes up for families who are not residents of the same municipality as the school.

 Most schools and teachers are prepared to accommodate children who need more attention in their schooling.
 Special needs can be delays or learning disabilities (dyslexia, dysgraphia, etc.), difficulties in maintaining attention and concentration, physical and motor disabilities, and problems related to the child’s economic, social, and linguistic situation.